Digital marketing is an invaluable resource for any nonprofit that wants to optimize its advocacy, fundraising, impact, and stewardship.

 If you don’t know what your organization is trying to achieve with the website, now is the time to define it.
-We suggest reading the goal-setting guide by Blitz Media Design if you want a template or ideas for how to establish your website’s goals and objectives.
+We suggest reading the goal-setting guide by Lucidchart if you want a template or ideas for how to establish your website’s goals and objectives.

 Step Two: Evaluate (And Fix) Your Navigation